Pupil Premium Strategy Statement 2021-2022

 Part A: Pupil Premium Strategy Plan

 At Manston Primary School our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas, discovering and developing talents and interests that they will pursue in later life.
 The following contextual information gives a good flavour of the eclectic mix within the school.
 The catchment area is varied and wide.
 Two thirds of our children come from the Grimes Dyke and Swarcliffe areas, which are not directly next to the school, and one third come from a more affluent estate in Crossgates.
-The range of living situations tends to lie at two extremes.
-“Unemployment is prevalent in some parts of the local area with high levels of social deprivation and increasing incidents of domestic violence and mental health issues.
-Aspiring families move from the area when the opportunities arise.
-To address this, we:
+The range of living situations tends to lie at two extremes, school maps and tracks this as it changes based on cohort progression.

 We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and/or are Children Looked After (CLA).
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below is the intention that non-disadvantaged pupils’ attainment will be sustained and improved alongside progress for their disadvantaged peers.